Choosing courses for your classes

 4. You can now view the progress of your whole class.

-You are can see how many lessons each child in the class has completed.
+You can see how many units each child in the class has completed.

 How to set the course